WIAMTYB/Keycloack-integration-withSpring/README.md

 # Keycloak Integration with Spring Boot 3

-This project demonstrates how to secure a Spring Boot application using Keycloak, a powerful open-source Identity and Access Management tool.
+This project demonstrates how to secure a Spring Boot application using Keycloak, a powerful open-source Identity and Access Management tool Using just one microservice .

 ## Features